Binnette/2023-09-23_Cartopartie_Saint-Barthelemy-de-Sechilienne/index_en.md

 ![Remarkable cherry tree](photos/20230923_184617.jpg)

 We were welcomed in one of the brand new rooms adjoining the new town hall.
-After a good coffee kindly offered by the town hall and pastries brought by Paul, we started to divide up certain areas to map.
+After a good coffee kindly offered by the town hall and pastries, we started to divide up certain areas to map.
 This is how Nicolas and I went to the place called "Les Ruines", where we were able to visit the Chapel of Saint-François Régis:

 | Exterior view | Interior view |
 |:-------------:|:-------------:|